 Our team takes part in communication access training, with courses including:

 Scope’s accreditation process

-Following our initial round of training, our team took part in a number of assessments with Scope, including four face-to-face role plays, four phone calls and four phone calls with the National Relay Service.
+Following our initial round of training, our team took part in a number of assessments with Northcott, including four face-to-face role plays, four phone calls and four phone calls with the National Relay Service.

 Some feedback from the assessors about our staff include: